kadiryetisen/Smart-Electric-Billing-System/README.txt

 1-) Make sure Python has been installed.
 2-) pip install -r requirements.txt (all libraries are imported) 3-) There is a "photos" folder in our code folder.
 You can try the code with these photos.
-4-) If you want to use this code for your aim, get some meter photos and change your tax ratio (138-158)
+4-) If you want to use this code for yourself, get some meter photos and change your tax ratio (138-158)